Iron Butt Association: Documentaries

 In 2007, a feature-length documentary, Hard Miles, was produced about that year's Iron Butt rally.
 The DVD chronicled the riders, organizers, routes, strategy, controversy and myriad other details.
 The high-definition video was received as a welcome update to the small list of professional media on the subject.

 The 2009 rally was also filmed for a documentary DVD called Hard Miles 2 and included additional material and interviews away from checkpoints.
 No documentary was made for 2011.

 Common Rides (SS1000, BB1500, BBG1500)

-The Saddlesore and Bun-Burner were both started in California by the California Motorcycle Touring Association (CMTA).
-Both the original Saddlesore and Bun-Burners were a fixed-course, group ride.
+The Saddlesore and Bun-Burner were started in California by the California Motorcycle Touring Association (CMTA).
+These were originally fixed-course group-rides.
 Pressure soon came from many riders who could not make the annual trek to California, so Les Martin, the driving force behind the CMTA, offered a ride that could be completed anywhere.

-In 1993 Les retired and donated the Saddlesore 1000 and Bun-Burner events to the Iron Butt Association.
+When Les retired in 1993, the CMTA stopped holding and certifying 1000-in-24 and 1500-in-36 rides, and donated the Saddlesore 1000 and Bun-Burner events to the Iron Butt Association, which had not previously administered a 1000-in-24 ride.

-Prior to 1993, the IBA did not administer a 1000-in-24 ride.
-However, when the CMTA stopped holding and certifying 1000-in-24 and 1500-in-36 rides, the IBA agreed to sponsor its own version of the Saddlesore 1000 (1,000 miles in 24 hours) and the Bun-Burner (1,500 miles in 36 hours), and added the more extreme Bun-Burner Gold (1,500 miles in 24 hours).
+Since then the IBA has been sponsoring the Saddlesore 1000 (1,000 miles in 24 hours) and the Bun-Burner (1,500 miles in 36 hours), and added the more extreme Bun-Burner Gold (1,500 miles in 24 hours).

 50 cc Quest

-Conceived by rider Dave McQueeney, the 50 cc Quest has a straightforward goal to ride across the United States from coast to coast in less than 50 hours.
-In the first ten years after the ride was first recognized, only ten riders were able to complete it.